 10. Mooncake Festival & Hungry Ghost Festival

-Also called the Lantern Festival or Mid-Autumn festival, this celebration follows the ancient tradition of thanking the moon goddess for a bountiful harvest.
-Lantern festival is a traditional festival in Malaysia.
+Also called the Lantern Festival or Mid-Autumn Festival, this celebration follows the ancient tradition of thanking the moon goddess for a bountiful harvest.
+The Lantern Festival is a cultural festival in Malaysia.
 Colourful lantern processions and delicious mooncakes dominate the celebrations, which also stand for unity within the community and family.
 Preceding the mid-autumn festival is another unique celebration called the Hungry Ghost Festival, wherein the spirits of the dead are appeased by food offerings and traditional puppet shows, etc, making it one of the most cheerful festivities in Malaysia.

 Where: Across the country